priyankark/phonepi-mcp/server/README.md

 }
 ```

+Save the file with the above settings.
+This is all you need for your setup besides the mobile app.

+## Connecting
+* Ensure your phone and your desktop are on the same network.
+Using something like Tailscale is recommended for convenience, but its optional.
+* Enter the local ip address and port (11041) in the companion mobile app to connect to the server.
+* Once everything's connected correctly, you can simply start asking your AI assistant to do stuff!
+For example, try asking it to send a test notification on your phone.

+# MCP server management cli (Optional)

-## Standalone usage (not to be used by MCP client)
+## Standalone usage
 The setup instructions above is all you need for setting it up with respect to MCP clients like Cline, Claude Desktop etc.

-But, PhonePi MCP also provides a standalone command-line interface for you to control the MCP server outside the clients.
+But, PhonePi MCP also provides a standalone command-line interface for you to manage the MCP server from outside the clients.

 ### Commands